CurtisFenner/smol-builder/docs/smol.md

   ..., `-3`, `-2`, `-1`, `0`, `1`, `2`, `3`, ...
 * `String` which represents sequences of bytes such as `""` and `"Smol"`

-Smol has two kinds of type definitions: `class` and `union`.
-Smol has no concept of "null" or any other value which is of "any" type; it also does not have an "Any" type which encompasses all values.
+There is no "any" type in Smol that encompasses all values (like Java's `Object`).
+There is no value in Smol that is of any type (like Java's `null`).

+Smol does not have inheritance or subtyping.

+In addition to the four built-in types, Smol has two kinds of type definitions:
+`class` and `union`.

+### Classes

 `class` types correspond to records (product types) and have zero or more *fields*.
 Each field is given a name and a type.
 Each instance of a `class` type has a value for each field.
-Class instances are created with `new` by providing a value for each field.
-There is no special notion of a "constructor"; instances can be created by any function in the class.
+Class instances are created with `new`-expressions by providing assigning a value to each field.

+Smol has no special "constructor" members; `new`-expressions can be invoked in any function in the class.

 	class Pair {
 		var myInt Int;